 PDO Culatello di Zibello is a cold cut from the Parma province, along the banks of the river Po, an area that enjoys a cold-wet climate in winter but is hot in summer, a crucial factor for the ageing of this charcuterie.

 The origins of PDO Culatello di Zibello are most likely tied to peasant culture in the Parma area.
 The first time this delicacy was officially mentioned was in a document written by the Parma city hall dating back to 1735; in the 19th century, it was cited on a number of occasions by authors including Gabriele D'Annunzio, and the much-loved composer, Giuseppe Verdi.
-Today, culatello is a favourite amongst some of the biggest international names, such as the Prince of Wales and French chef Alain Ducasse.
+Today, culatello is a favourite amongst some of the biggest international names, such as the King Charles III and French chef Alain Ducasse.

 The end result is a pear-shaped cold cut with a sweet, mild flavour which is obtained from a process that divided up into various stages which involve curing with salt, pepper and garlic, casing, binding and finally ageing for at least 10 months.